zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

   end
 ```

 Then `Sinatra::Base#filter!` is run.
 We pass in :before as the first parameter, which means we want the before filters run.
-The `filter!` iteratively gets the before filters on current app and all it's superclasses' and evaluates them on the instance level of current app, i.e. `process_route(*arguments) { instance_eval(&block) }` will be run.
+The `filter!` iteratively gets the before filters on current app and all its superclasses and evaluates them on the instance level of current app, i.e. `process_route(*arguments) { instance_eval(&block) }` will be run.
 We already know `process_route` stuffs the params hash, and run the block if a route is matched.

 ```ruby
   # Run filters defined on the class and all superclasses.